 No set answer: However, this is a common age to develop it...And also a perfect age to stop since the risk will continue as long as the person smokes.
 The reverse of this is that the risk of developing lung cancer goes down significantly after quitting for 5 years and is the same as a non-smoker by 10 years...So now is the time to stop! ...Read moreSee 1 more doctor answer

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- What kind of cancer can you get from chewing tobacco?
+- What age can you get colon cancer?

-- What age can get bone cancer?
+- What is the earliest age at which you can get breast cancer?

 - Can you get cervical cancer at a young age?